 - Avoid being induced, if possible.

 - Labor at home as long as possible.
-This lessens the time you will spend in a hospital prior to delivery, thereby protecting yourself against possible unnecessary or otherwise preventable medical interventions.
+This lessens your time in a hospital before delivery, thereby protecting yourself against likely unnecessary or otherwise preventable medical interventions.

 - Employ the aid of a doula.
 They usually have lower C-section rates and often work alongside an obstetrician at your request.

 Whether you choose to deliver your baby vaginally or by Cesarean and whether everything goes according to your plan is only part of the equation.

 Often our best-laid plans are put asunder by an unforeseen complication.
 If you wish to have a vaginal delivery or are advised to opt for a Cesarean, remember that you must put your baby’s safety first, as well as your own.